Six Blogging Rituals Learned at #BlogHer15

 Yes, that’s right.
 Set aside time to do nothing.
 Faust believes an essential part of being an organized and successful blogger is giving yourself permission to have “me” time.
 “Schedule procrastination.
 It’s not a dirty word,” Faust says.
 “It’s your time to take.
 It should be guiltless.
 As women, we tend to always feel like we should, should, should.
 Don’t’ should all over yourself!”
 You don’t have to be working on your blog all the time.
 Faust strongly advises that bloggers take time to relax and vegetate.
 If you build it into your schedule, you won’t feel guilty about it.

 Whatever topic you blog about, PR Newswire for Journalists gives bloggers the ability to create customized newsfeeds of the type of content they want to be delivered on the day/time that works best for them.
 Sign up here.

-Brett Simon is PR Newswire’s director of audience relations and a former television reporter.
+Brett Simon is PR Newswire’s former director of audience relations and a former television reporter.
 Follow her @savsimon.